MHD in a cylindrical shearing box II: Intermittent Bursts and Substructures in MRI Turbulence: Results

 \subsection{Onset of enhanced magnetic activity}

 We investigate in detail the mechanism of the large temporal magnetic variability (Figure \ref{fig:alphaM_tevol}) observed in the cylindrical case with $H_0/R_0=0.1$ by utilizing $\overline{[i\Rightarrow _{_k}~\, j]}$ terms.
-In this subsection, we scrutinize the rising phase of magnetic activity
+In this subsection, we scrutinize the rising phase of magnetic activity Figure \ref{fig:dBp2_B2} shows the time evolution of $[\alpha_{\rm M}]$ (top panel) and variation rates of the most dominate component of the toroidal field, $\partial \ln ([B_{\phi}^2])/\partial t$, (middle and bottom panels) during $t=65 - 97$ rotation time, which covers the rising and saturated phases of the largest peak in $[\alpha_{\rm M}]$ (Figure \ref{fig:alphaM_tevol}).